AmoMash/CMPG-323-Overview-34204792/README.md

 - **release branches:** These branches are used for preparing a new production release.

 ## .gitignore Usage
 The `.gitignore` file is used to exclude files and directories that do not need to be tracked by Git.
 This helps keep the repository clean and reduces unnecessary clutter.
-Common entries in the `.gitignore` file include:

-- **Build files:** Compiled code, such as `.dll` and `.exe` files.
-- **Environment files:** Files containing environment-specific settings, such as `.env` files.
-- **Log files:** Application logs and debug logs.
-- **Dependency directories:** Directories used by package managers, such as `node_modules` for Node.js projects.